kpwhri/mml_utils/examples/phenorm/README.md

 Output:
 * A folder `notes` (or multiple folders `notesN`) containing text files with note text.
+  * NB: A newline will be added at the end of each note file so that MetaMap will correctly process it (otherwise, Metamap will quietly skip the last line).
 * A file `filelist.txt` (or multiple) with the path to each text file for processing with MetaMapLite or MetaMap.